Markleton, Pennsylvania: Daylighting

 The B&O Pinkerton Tunnel and the Shoo Fly Tunnel were daylighted in 2012 as part of the National Gateway project.

 Geography

 Markleton is located along the southeastern edge of Upper Turkeyfoot Township.
 It lies along Markleton School Road, to the east of Pennsylvania Route 281, south of the village of Kingwood and north of Fort Hill.
 Mount Zion Cemetery is located on top of the hill above Markleton, alongside the former Mt.
 Zion United Brethren Church, which was formed in 1889.

 Markleton has a post office with ZIP code 15551.
 The post office is on the western bank of the Casselman River, nestled between the river and CSX Transportation's Keystone Subdivision rail line.
 Across the river from the post office is a trail access area for the Great Allegheny Passage rail trail.
 This is the only trail access area with parking between Fort Hill to the southwest and Rockwood to the northeast.

+A short-lived Lutheran church had been established on the eastern side of the Casselman River in the early 1880s.
+Rev J.B.
+Shoup had oversight of the endeavor, and the cornerstone of the physical building was laid on April 28, 1882.